sebw/blog-old.wains.be/index.md

 - Opinions expressed here represent my own and not those of my employer
 - This site uses cookies for the sole purpose of the self hosted commenting system
 - This site doesn't use third party cookies
-- You can disable javascript on this site.
-Search and comments would be disabled, though
+- This site uses javascript for search and comments.
+Disabling Javascript won't break the site

 ## Who am I